Elon Musk Asks 'Major Dogecoin Holders' To Sell Most Of Their Coins

 While Tesla has made an investment in Bitcoin, it seems that Musk is actually serious about Dogecoin’s adoption as “people’s crypto.”

-That gives concerns around early investors dumping their coins on newer retail investors who might be jumping on the bandwagon following Musk’s tweets.
-Mining Dogecoin was relatively easier back in the early days, around 2014-15, compared to other cryptocurrencies like Bitcoin, and few entities hold large amounts of the crypto.
+That gives concerns around early investors dumping their coins on newer retail investors who might be jumping the gun following Musk’s tweets.
+Mining Dogecoin was relatively easier back in the early days in 2014-15 compared to other cryptocurrencies like Bitcoin, and few entities hold large amounts of the crypto.

 See Also: Dogenomics: What's So Special About Dogecoin Anyway?

-Several cryptocurrencies like Litecoin (LTC) and Bitcoin Cash (BCH) have emerged over the years with the aim of being more friendly for retail investors and enabling day-to-day transactions than Bitcoin, but none is yet to find similar footing as the apex cryptocurrency.
+Several cryptocurrencies like Litecoin (LTC) and Bitcoin Cash (BCH) have emerged over the years with the aim of being more friendly for retail investors and enabling day-to-day transactions than Bitcoin, but none is yet to find footing.

 While Dogecoin has a major backer in Musk, the risks involved with the cryptocurrency remain high.